- General Practitioner (GP)

 071 - 522 2822

 Dr. Vernhout (female) & Dr. Nering Bögel (speaks French, male)

 You can also find other general practitioners by looking in the telephone directory or in the Yellow Pages (Gouden Gids) under Artsen-huisartsen (GP's).

-After office hours and during weekends, there is a special GP emergency post: "Huisartsenpost" which you can phone: 0900-5138039
+After office hours and during weekends there is a special GP emergency post, called

 In the Dutch medical system, the GP is your gateway to any specialist.
 In most circumstances it is advisory, even when it seems urgent, to first phone your GP.
 Only in very severe cases should you can call the emergency service (see details below).